bablukpik/elasticsearch/README.md

     }

-## Using 3 Different Docker Custom Images
+## Using 3 Different Docker Custom Images (Using 3 Different Dockerfiles)

 ### Logstash Dockerfile